glycerine/cv/README.md

 * https://github.com/gijit/gi - author, Go-to-LuaJIT translator and REPL.
 Fuses the LuaJIT just-in-time trace-compiler with a port of the GopherJS (Javascript-to-Go) front end to Lua.

+* https://github.com/glycerine/go-sliding-window - author, implementation in Go of the famous sliding-window-protocol (the basis for TCP) for reliable streaming.

 Software Experience
 ----------